-JMRI: Utils USS CTC Tools
+JMRI: Utility USS CTC Tools

 JMRI contains tools to help in the automation of USS CTC Panels.
 These can be used for

 Script-based ToolsSince JMRI 4.8

 These tools are very powerful, but currently can only be configured via a script.

 For information how to do this, see:

 - Implements the code line between the CTC machine and the field.
 Can use a turnout

 output to tell e.g. a lamp to light or relays to make noise.